Send the link below via email or IMCopy

 Challenge: making science an integral part of how we solve the biodiversity crisis

-Who makes conservation policy?
+Who makes environmental conservation policy?

 Policy decisions usually made by elected officials or political appointees